-When you have a beautiful garden life is a little more beautiful.
+When you have a beautiful garden, life is a little more beautiful.
+You might also like to gift lush plants to your friends and family.
 But what if you are having problems growing plants in spots in your garden that get lots of shade?
 This is a common problem, so no need to worry.
-Lot’s of flowers and plants need full sunlight to grow properly.
+Lots of flowers and plants need full sunlight to grow properly.
 Shade plants don’t, however!

 Partial Shade Plants

 One of these partial shade plants will be best suited for a spot that gets a few hours of sun each day but mostly stays in the shade and out of direct sunlight.

 Sweet alyssum is a beautiful, crisp white flower partial shade plant.
 They also less commonly come in a pink or purple color.
 If you plant the sweet alyssum in a large enough scale, your garden will have a sweet honey fragrance (hence the “sweet” in their name!)
 These partial shade plants attract lots of lovely little pollinators, so if you’re looking to help the bees out look no further!